AFRICAN CRISIS; THE IMPACT OF RELIGIOUS AND POLITICAL EXTREMISM

 Today, political, economic, and social crisis are rampant in many African countries.
 Many of these countries are at war either within their national territories or against erstwhile neighbors who now fall within separated geographical areas labeled as foreign nations by imperialist delineations glorified as 'balkanization.'
 From Angola through Congo and onward to Sierra Leone, where many atrocities such as the crude amputation of limbs are being carried out in the war for diamonds and political control.
 In Zimbabwe, where the Robert Mugabe purported effort to reallocate the ownership of lands from the whites to original black owners, has been condemned as a ploy to enrich his tribesmen, which has now drawn the wrath of European Union sanctions.
 In Nigeria, where as put by The New York Times (February 23, 2002), "An abusive military, deadly ethnic, and religious violence, police mutinies and aloof presidential leadership are tarnishing the once shining reputation of Nigeria's president, Olusegun Obasanjo."
 In Sudan, where it is widely reported that the General Omar el-Bashir led government continues to encourage Arab Militants to perpetrate 'talibanistic' mayhem including slavery on the southern blacks, while most other African leaders (especially of Arab nations) seem more concerned with the attainment of a Palestinian state rather than dealing with the atrocities being meted on fellow Africans in the 'backyards' of their nations.
 The list goes on, and it makes one wonder if the Organization of African Unity (OAU) is of any use to Africa and Africans.

 From the gruesome picture painted by the above outline, two basic questions arise.
 First, why does this predicament seem perpetually endemic in the societies of Africa, from the rural chiefs and religious houses to urban government quarters?
 Secondly, what happened to the simple tenets of morality, conscience, justice, love, and the dignity of human life?
 It is my assessment that the answer to the second question, obviously answers the first, although I will let you draw your own conclusions.
 Perhaps like other concerned Africans, you are wondering - could it be that we have chosen to blindly follow the thrust of religious and political dogma rather than simple compassionate reasoning?
 Could it be that we have given up our ability to rationally make decisions as human beings, and have rather settled for a lesser degree of integrity akin to that of creatures of lower existence?
+A common characteristic could be found at the root of all the crisis situations earlier cited above - the influence of extremist theories based on imported religious and political concepts, which we have partially assimilated and therefore failed to properly execute.
+We have forgotten the true nature and originality that made our continent the cradle of civilization.
+Caught in between the predicament of foreign cultures and the remnants of what made us Africans, we are no longer certain of the true direction.
+In this confusion, we now seek to impress ourselves by scrambling to salvage what is left of our existence, but in our desperation we have become our own enemies, killing and maiming each other in order to survive and to maintain our fragile hold on power and control over the underprivileged ones amongst us.

+I know that some will instantly disagree with this view before they even read through, but that is exactly the point - the lack of objectivity which robs us of the common conscience that allows one to fairly and impartially analyze situations and deal judiciously with all concerned.
+Dogmatic thinking and biased propagations that lead to narrow minded decisions which in turn results in the continent's degeneration in the face of abundant natural resources and a high level manpower.
 Many of us are quick to blame our socio-political woes on colonization, insisting that the colonial masters merged differing tribes and cultures together, which have led to continuous conflicts.
 True, that has been part of the problem but definitely not the crux of it.
 These differences will always exist.
 Such is life.
 No nation is made up entirely of people of the same race, color, creed, culture, or language.
 America for instance, is made up of varying immigrants, yet it remains an epitome of unity and freedom even in the face of the greatest threat to its existence.
 England still maintains its royal hierarchy, which allows the operation of an independent political institution and leadership equal to what the present world now demands of the nation (and even the commonwealth).

 Why would the African equation be so different?
 Why do subordinates (even the less qualified to lead) want to grab power by any means possible political maneuverings, rigged elections, and coup-de-tats?
 Why are various opposition leaders quick to picking up arms and retreating to the bush in order to subject their various countries to ceaseless rebel attacks and guerilla warfare rather than give up their lust for power, and settle issues in a round table discussion?
 Why would our leaders want to perpetuate themselves in power rather than hearken to the agitations of the people they lead?